langdav/MultisensorMonitoringThesis/epics.md

 - [] Story 3: Tree Senors
   - [] higher sapflow after sprouting? (hypothesis: bigger leaf area after sprouting leads to higher sapflow as respiration area is bigger)

+- [] Story 4: Processing Sentinel-1 data like it was done in Frison et al., 2018

 ## (Potential) Sources of errors